rohithramesh1991/name_classifier_challenge/README.md

 With these two files you are able to generate a dataset containing tuples of the form `(<name>, <class>)` where `<class>` would be either `1` if the subject in the `names.ttl` file is present in the `person.ttl` file or `0` otherwise (binary classification problem).

 We have defined a helper `name_classifier.py` file that would help you.
 It has some boiler plate defined but you need to fill out yourself and write some extra functions or two.
-You can also solve this using another programming language like Scala , the python code might help you by providing some pseudo-code.

 If you use extra libraries, please amend the provided `requirements.txt` file and this readme with instructions.
 Once everything is ready, we could use the tool by running:

 `python name_classifier.py --in-folder <path-to-data> --out-folder <path-to-model-destination>` , where
-	* `<path-to-data>` corresponds to the data containing the csv files
+	* `<path-to-data>` corresponds to the data containing the data files
-	* `<path-to-model-destination>` corresponds to a folder where the trained model will be serialised to
+	* `<path-to-model-destination>` corresponds to a folder where the trained model will be serialised to.

 Your code in `name_classifier.py` should: